nobiot/org-transclusion/README.md

 The current main branch has progressed from this video demo.
 A couple of notable differences are:

-- The sync between the transclusion copy and source is real-time; the tranclusion is a text clone of the source
+- Real-time sync between transclusion copies and sources added; a tranclusion is a text clone of its source
-- Now you add a tranclusion copy on a transclusion link, the link will disappear; when you deactivate transclusion, the link will be back
+- When you add a tranclusion copy on a transclusion link, the link will disappear; when you deactivate transclusion / remove it, the link will be back

 It is still **VERY experimental**.
 Use it with care if you would like to play with it.
 It modifies your files (notes).
 The author and contributors cannot be held responsible for loss of important work.

-I am no developer or programmer.
 If you like the idea, and can lend your technical hand, I would be grateful.
 Here is a [list of things](#list-of-things-to-be-done) I think needed to be done (I'm sure there are more; let me know other things, too.).

 I would love your involvement if you think the idea and the current implementation look worth pursuing.